Saturday AM 9-11 years Intermediate Scratch games coding club

 Create then play

-Our clubs are not simply an opportunity to play games, students must create their own and in only two of the ten sessions are they permitted to play games others have created.
+Our clubs are not simply an opportunity to play games, students must create their own and in only some of the sessions are they permitted to play games others have created.

 What is taught?